Erin Pizzey: Backlash, threats, and harassment

 In 1981, Pizzey moved to Santa Fe, New Mexico, while targeted by harassment, death threats, bomb threats and defamation campaigns, and dealing with overwork, near collapse, cardiac disease and mental strain.
 In particular, according to Pizzey, the charity Scottish Women's Aid "made it their business to hand out leaflets claiming that [she] believed that women 'invited violence' and 'provoked male violence'".
-She states that the turning point was the intervention of the bomb squad, who required all of her mail to be processed by them before she could receive it, as a "controversial public figure."
+She stated that the turning point was the intervention of the bomb squad, who required all of her mail to be processed by them before she could receive it, as a "controversial public figure".

 Having moved to Santa Fe to write, Pizzey promptly became involved in running a refuge in New Mexico, as well as dealing with sexual abusers and paedophiles.
 Pizzey said of this work, "I discovered that there were just as many women paedophiles as there were men.
 Women go undetected, as usual.
 Working against paedophiles is a very dangerous business."
-Whilst living in Santa Fe, one of her dogs was shot and two others were stolen, which she claims was a result of racist neighbours.
+While she was living in Santa Fe, one of her dogs was shot and two others were stolen, which she claimed was a result of racist neighbours.
 Her family suffered new harassment following the publication of her 1982 book Prone to Violence.
-Pizzey links much of the harassment to militant feminists and their objections to her research, findings and work.
+Pizzey linked much of the harassment to militant feminists and their objections to her research, findings and work.
 Describing the harassment, Deborah Ross of The Independent wrote that "the feminist sisterhood went bonkers".

-Following the abuse and threats in Santa Fe she moved to Cayman Brac, Cayman Islands where she wrote with her second husband, Jeff Shapiro.
-Subsequently, she moved to Siena, Italy where her writing and advocacy work continued.
+Following the abuse and threats in Santa Fe, Pizzey moved to Cayman Brac, Cayman Islands, where she wrote with her second husband, Jeff Shapiro.
+Subsequently, she moved to Siena, Italy, where her writing and advocacy work continued.
 She returned to London in the spring of 1997, homeless due to debt and in increasingly poor health.
-Her insights are still sought by politicians and family pressure groups.